New York City Medical Malpractice Lawyers

 Medical malpractice can take a wide range of forms.
 It can manifest in many different ways, depending on factors like the patient’s health and the type of doctor or procedure involved.
 The following is a non-exhaustive list of some relatively common forms of medical and hospital negligence:

 - Failure to monitor a patient’s oxygen levels while he or she is sedated.
 If a sedated patient is not closely monitored by a qualified anesthetist or anesthesiologist and an error occurs, he or she can aspirate vomit and can suffer brain damage, coma, and death.

 - Failure to notice and diagnose an apparent early-stage disease.

-- Practicing in a field for which the doctor is not actually licensed or qualified.
+- Practicing in a field for which the doctor is not licensed or qualified.

-- Improperly sterilizing tools and equipment, including failure to wash hands and take other hygienic measures prior to an operation or examination.
+- Improperly sterilizing tools and equipment, including failure to wash hands and take other hygienic measures before an operation or examination.

 - Incorrectly filling out a prescription, resulting in death or injury to the patient.

 - Failing to obtain a patient’s medical history and information regarding food, drug, and alcohol use.
 This can lead to deadly drug interactions and avoidable complications which should have been foreseen.

 - Permitting unnecessary and dangerous delays in treatment, such as waiting too long to address a known infection or illness.

 - In pregnancy-related cases, causing a birth injury to the baby and/or mother, such as accidentally cutting the baby with a surgical tool during a C-Section delivery.